FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Leaderboard=A table of the best players on Lichess.
 Appears on the "Players" page (http://lichess.org/people).
 Could be translated as "Score table" or even "Best players" (though it is recommended to avoid this) if your language has no equivalent.

-Paste the FEN string here=This is the placeholder text (greyed-out text that disappears when you click)  for FEN pasting, so you can play a game from a certain position against the computer.
+Paste the FEN text here=This is the placeholder text (greyed-out text that disappears when you click)  for FEN pasting, so you can play a game from a certain position against the computer.
 Appears in the "Play with the computer" menu (http://lichess.org/setup/ai).

-Paste the PGN string here=This is the placeholder text (greyed-out text that disappears when you click)  for importing games stored in PGN files.
+Paste the PGN text here=This is the placeholder text (greyed-out text that disappears when you click)  for importing games stored in PGN files.
 Appears in the "Import game" menu (http://lichess.org/paste).

 From position="From position" means the game was started from a board set up in a non-standard way.
 Typically used to continue games.
 Appears on the pages of games started from position, as well as games lists on player profiles.
 Example: http://lichess.org/JHFiNdy2/black